scotthibbs/FDLog_Enhanced/README.md

 contacts from that program when they are made.

 2. It would be nice if this program was to catch up with Writelog in all the automated features it offers.
-Like cw and voice keying first.
+Like CW and voice keying first.

 At this rate we will have a great Field Day stable version for 2016.